Information on the Singapore Company Law

 Singapore Company Registration

 Under the Singapore Company Law, you must lodge the necessary documents and pay the fee according to the Accounting and Corporate Authority of Singapore (ACRA).
 Among them are the Memorandum and Articles of Association.
 Those are the constitutional documents and company regulations that contain their government provisions.
-The M&AA should give the company name, share capital amount, and if the company members liability is unlimited or limited.
-If there is a conflict between the Memorandum and Articles, the former is going to prevail.
+The M&AA should give the company name, share capital amount, and state whether the company members’ liability is unlimited or limited.
+If there is a conflict between the Memorandum and the Articles, the former will prevail.

 Types of Business Ownership